7 Reasons You Need To Play More

 1. Taking time to play shows that we trust that God is in charge.
 I’ve already shared how I can feel like the weight of the world is on my shoulders.
 Playing with my kids or friends, and unplugging, is an active way to express faith that God is great and I don’t have to be in control.

 2. It takes you away from the constant need to make decisions.
 Some days I feel like I make a thousand decisions.
 And if your standing in front of me you may feel in that moment like you have one one-thousandth of my attention.
 Not good!
-Playing usually involves very little critical decision making and recharges your emotional bank account.
+Playing usually involves very little critical decision-making and recharges your emotional bank account.

 3. Playing nourishes creativity and helps us think outside the box.
-Barbara Fredrikson of the University North Carolina-Chapel Hill has shown that positive emotions help increase our ability to reason and connect with others.
+Barbara Fredrikson of the University of North Carolina-Chapel Hill has shown that positive emotions help increase our ability to reason and connect with others.
 Put another way, play may very well be a way of unsticking our creativity, helping us to find new ways to return to a challenge we are facing.

 4. Playing is good for your health.
 Laughter is a common result of play.
 According to an article I read in Psychology Today, studies suggest that, in addition to being enjoyable and relieving feelings of stress and tension, laughter can also improve our physical health.
 Laughter and fun are linked to lowered stress and may also improve heart health.
 Awesome!